 Amaranth flour is a gluten free flour made from the seed of the amaranth plant.
 It can be used as a 1:1 brown rice flour substitute.
 Because amaranth flour absorbs a lot of liquid, the addition of extra leavening agents may be necessary to keep your baked goods from being too dense.

-Like quinoa flour, amaranth flour is a little more costly than other flour, but these prices are definitely better than most!
+Like quinoa flour, amaranth flour is a little more costly than other flour, but these prices are definitely better than what you'd find in grocery stores.

 kammy